raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step06.md

 ### Discussion

-Did you have any problems connecting the motor board to the Raspberry Pi or to the battery pack?
+Did you have any problems connecting the motorboard to the Raspberry Pi or to the battery pack?

 What type of power supply are you using for your Raspberry Pi?